popey456963/CLWO-Jailbreak-rules/source/Rules for wardens.md

 * When accepting a free day for LR unless otherwise specified the free day is for next round.

-* When executing a special day you must claim warden and explain the special day to everyone, depending on the special day armory might be allowed,vents,etc...).
+* When executing a special day you must claim warden and explain the special day to everyone, depending on the special day armoury might be allowed,vents,etc...).

 * You cannot lead with HLDJ.